Module Learning Objectives (MLO)

 Society vs. Culture

-Society: a group of people living and working together in a systematic way (Mead, 1934).
+Anthropologists disagree on how to distinguish the terms culture and society.
+We will use the terms fairly interchangeably.
+One definition of society is “a group of people living and working together in a systematic way” (Mead, 1934).
 An important implication of this definition is that society requires people to coordinate their actions with each other.
-Each individual cannot haphazardly do his or her own thing with no concern for others.
+Each individual cannot haphazardly do their own thing with no concern for others.
 With no traffic laws, for example, we would run into each other fairly frequently.
 Indeed, with no coordination of human effort, automobiles and roads would never have been invented.
 Dress would have no meaning; fashions and traditions in dress would not exist.
-We would have no idea as to who anyone might be on first meeting of them.
-Dress is a product of systematic human interaction, and dress helps us to coordinate our interactions with others.
+We would have no idea who anyone might be on first meeting of them.
+Dress is a product of systematic human interaction, and it helps us to coordinate our interactions with others.

 What Factors Influence Types of Dress Worn in a Culture?

-In any culture the following factors shape choices for dress and other behaviors:
+In any culture, the following factors shape choices for dress and other behaviors:

 - climate and natural resources

 - social and political organization